CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

     S3 One Zone-IA:

         Features:

             i.
 Objects are stored in 1 availability zone only. ii.
 Offers 99.99999999999% durability (11 9s), therefore, for every 10,000,000 objects, you will suffer a loss of 1 object per 10,000 years. iii.
 Content-MD5 Checksums and Cyclic Redundancy Checks (CRCs) are used to detect and fix any data corruption.
             iv.
-S3 Standard has a milliseconds first byte latency.
+S3 One Zone-IA has a milliseconds first byte latency.
             v.
 Objects can be made publicly available.

         Costs: